gyrsh/EmailUsingCelery/README.md

 9. Check the receipient email inbox for the scheduled message after the time has ellapsed

 ## Updates To be Done
-1. Unittesting
+1. Unittesting.
-2. Dockerize the Project
+2. Dockerize the Project.
-3. Modularity of Project
+3. Modularity of Project as More Tasks will be added.